WilsJT/Self-Driving/README.md

 ## Computing Distances

-As mentioned in the template section, we need a way to determine which points correspond to which angle.
-Using the equation for a line, y=mx+b, we can determine if a point is along an angle.
+As mentioned in the template section, I need a way to determine which points correspond to which angle.
+Using the equation for a line, y=mx+b, I can determine if a point is along an angle.
+Knowing which point corresponds to which angle makes it easy to determine the closest point for each angle and their distances.

-## Speed

 ## Collecting Data